 This career as a San Diego house painter has been the highlight of my life!
 And I wouldn’t trade it for a 500 million dollar lotto ticket.
 I’ve met so many wonderful people and have had the chance to do stunning painting jobs all over the world.

 Rodney and I went our separate ways eventually.
 But what we learned together as two green horned kids in 1971 will be forever coded into my brain.

 I’m grateful for having my painting business in sunny San Diego, moving it here in 1991.
 I want to keep on doing what I’m doing—delighting customers and seeing the looks on their faces at the end of each job.

-I’m ecstatic that I took the path I took and can’t wait to see what’s around the next bend.
+I’m ecstatic that I took the path I took in becoming a San Diego house painter and can’t wait to see what’s around the next bend.
 When you read Robert Frost’s poem, The Road Not Taken, I hope it has meaning for you, too!